Agile-Missile/monorepo-starter/README.md

 > 6.1 VSCode

-The bridge demo have full setting for vscode workspace (`agile-monorepo-template.code-workspace`) that the `eslint.workingDirectories` setting is set: just open it.
+The bridge demo have full setting for vscode workspace (`monorepo-starter.code-workspace`) that the `eslint.workingDirectories` setting is set: just open it.

 More info [here](https://github.com/microsoft/vscode-eslint#mono-repository-setup)